onap/ccsdk-oran/docs/guide/developer-guide.rst

 The A1 Policy Management Service uses the default keystore and truststore that are built into the container.
 The paths and passwords for these stores are located in a yaml file, with an example is provided in the source code repository *a1-policy-management/config/application.yaml*

-There is also Policy Management Service's own cert in the default truststore for mocking purposes and unit-testing (*ApplicationTest.java*).
+There is also the A1 Policy Management Service's own cert in the default truststore for mocking purposes and unit-testing (*ApplicationTest.java*).

 The default keystore, truststore, and application.yaml files can be overridden by mounting new files using the the docker "volumes"